chilli0i0/628Groupwork2-1/Code/Lixia Yi/WorkLog.md

 Furthermore, there are definitely languages other than English in the text, but this should be solved after we've translated all the text information.
 But again, Chinese and Korean were not translated (if I'm not mistaken) and we should be aware of it.
+--Translated them manually in lyi.csv

+Some stopwords are definitely useful!
+Don't delete them all!

 **Other ideas**:

 Our problem isn't about the models but about the data cleaning, that is, did we extracted the all, or most, useful information from the text data?